ISS Commander's Log

 On the 26 August 2023, Andreas launched on his second mission called Huginn.
 Named after one of Odin’s ravens from Norse mythology, the Huginn mission had Andreas become the first non-US pilot on SpaceX’s Crew Dragon, sitting next to Crew Dragon commander and NASA astronaut Jasmin Moghbeli.
 The Dane along with the rest of Crew-7 arrived to the Space Station on 27 August.

 Andreas became the commander of the International Space Station, the sixth European to take the role, on 26 September 2023.
-As the commander of the Space Station, Andreas is responsible for ensuring the safety, good health and well-being of the Space Station’s crew while directing them as one team.
-He also works with the flight director on ground to oversee all the activities and operations on the Space Station.
+As the commander of the Space Station, Andreas was responsible for ensuring the safety, good health and well-being of the Space Station’s crew while directing them as one team.
+He also worked with the flight director on ground to oversee all the activities and operations on the Space Station.

 Born in Copenhagen, Denmark on 2 November 1976, Andreas enjoys rugby, basketball, and squash.
 He is also active in several adventure sports, including scuba diving, skydiving, kite surfing, kayaking and mountaineering.
 Other interests include science, in particular astrophysics, exobiology, and evolution.